msmutny/pdf2png/README.md

 # Pdf2Png converter

-Simple FastAPI web app for converting PDF documents to PNG images, one image per page. \
+Simple FastAPI/Flask web app for converting PDF documents to PNG images, one image per page. \
 It uses rabbitmq message broker to offload the workload to workers running in a separate container.